Bio

 FAMILY

-He gave an additional 30 years of his life to sharing his love of music to countless others, many of whom only realized the significance of that musical gift years later in their own lives, and they often stop by to thank him and wish him well.
-In my family, we affectionately refer to him as "The Leader of the Band", and as Dan Fogelberg so warmly puts it in that song, "he gave to me a gift I know I never can repay".
-So there's my own inspiration, and here I am myself many years later, echoing his footsteps and sharing the same wonder and love of creating and recording music.
+He gave an additional 30 years of his life to sharing his love of music to countless others, many of whom only realized the significance of that musical gift years later in their own lives, and they would often stop by to thank him and wish him well.
+In my family, we affectionately referred to him as "The Leader of the Band", and as Dan Fogelberg so warmly puts it in that song, "he gave to me a gift I know I never can repay".
+He passed on in Jan of 2024 at the age of 91.
+So there's my own inspiration, and here I am myself, now echoing his footsteps and sharing the same wonder and love of creating and recording music.

 College

 I struggled after high school, to find my own way.
 I couldn't decide on a major in college or what direction my career should go.
 It wasn't that I had no interests - I had too many!
-I loved all the arts, but I was also interested in more stable and secure financial options as well as feeling strong civic convictions, and I considered law enforcement and several other choices.
+I loved all the arts, but I was also concerned with finding stable career options financially, as well as feeling strong civic convictions, and I considered law enforcement and several other choices.
 My Christian faith was very strong and I even considered pursuing a pastoral calling.
 Years later, I believe I found the calling to write & perform Praise music and that has been very fulfilling for me.
-But at age 19, I was floundering with career decisions and began college anyway, taking assorted necessary courses while I continued to work on my "hobby" of writing tunes.
+But at age 19, I was floundering with career decisions and began college anyway, while I continued to work on my "hobby" of writing tunes.
 Into my 2nd year of college I couldn't afford to continue schooling, so I joined the army instead.

 Military Service